scarletstudio/butterfly/README.md

 | `run prefect-listen`      | Listens for changes to pipeline code to update version in Prefect.     |
 | `run manage ...`          | Run a Django management command.                                       |
 | `run shell`               | Start a Django shell.                                                  |

+### Connect to Localhost with GitPod

+We use mock logins when running the Butterfly app on GitPod because Firebase login is not authorized on GitPod.
+If you need to login with a real account, you can run [GitPod Local Companion](https://www.gitpod.io/blog/local-app), which will let you connect to the app being served on GitPod from your own localhost.
+Your Firebase login should work on localhost.